CENG501-Projects/CENG501-Fall2024/MeerubShahzad/Readme.md

 # 1. Introduction
 The paper **"Inspecting Prediction Confidence for Detecting Black box Backdoor Attacks"** from the Thirty Eighth AAAI Conference on Artificial Intelligence was the inspiration for this project.
-Framed by Tong Wang and colleagues introduces DTINSPECTOR, a solution to the dangerous backdoor attacks plaguing the deep learning model.
-These attacks also function as vulnerabilities and affect model prediction with a secret alteration of training data.
-In this paper, by making use of DTINSPECTOR, they inspect training data prediction anomalies.
+Published by Tong Wang and coworkers, the study proposes DTINSPECTOR, a defence mechanism for backdoor attack detection in deep learning.
+These attacks leverage on some latent triggers in the training data to change the model’s output while not affecting its performance on clean data.

-We have aimed to reproduce, verify piece by piece, the DTINSPECTOR effectiveness through controlled experiments.
-We empirically evaluate the robustness and practical utility of Defense by replicating evidence to the original results and by probing resistance of Defense to new data and attack settings.
+The goal of this study is to replicate and validate the performance of DTINSPECTOR through controlled testing.
+For the purpose of this work, due to resource limitations, we have restricted our analysis to CIFAR10 as the dataset and BADNET attack to assess DTINSPECTOR’s potential of detecting trojaned models and infected labels.

 ## 1.1.
 Paper Summary
 The paper 'Inspecting Prediction Confidence for detecting Black Box Backdoor Attacks' by Tong Wang et al. (Thirty Eighth AAAI Conference on Artificial Intelligence (AAAI-24)) presents DTINSPECTOR, a novel defense mechanism against black box backdoor attacks on deep learning models.
 In paper they considered these attacks in which an output of the model is perturbed by injecting a trigger hidden in the training set, which is hard to learn as it can still maintain normal predictive accuracy on inputs.